error in Excel

-This chapter teaches you how to deal with some common formula errors in Excel.
+This chapter teaches you how to fix some common formula errors in Excel.
 Let's start simple.

 #####